winitzki/scall/tutorial/programming_dhall.md

 For those properties to hold, it does not matter whether `F a b` is covariant or contravariant in `b` (or neither).

 We will now show code that takes a `Functor` instance for `F a b` with respect to `a` and produces `Functor` instances for `C` and `D`.

-To simplify the code, we will begin by noting that both `LFix P` and `GFix P` are covariant in the type constructor `P`.
+To simplify the code, we will begin by noting that both `LFix P` and `GFix P` are covariant with respect to the type constructor `P`.
-For any two type constructors `P` and `Q`, we can transform `LFix P → LFix Q` and `GFix P → GFix Q` given a function of type `∀(a : Type) → P a → Q a`.
+So, for any two type constructors `P` and `Q`, we can transform `LFix P → LFix Q` and `GFix P → GFix Q` given a function of type `∀(a : Type) → P a → Q a`.
-Let us implement these transformations for later use:
+Let us write these transformations here for later use:
 ```dhall
 let mapLFix
   : ∀(P : Type → Type) → ∀(Q : Type → Type) → (∀(a : Type) → P a → Q a) → LFix P → LFix Q